 I was born and raised in the midlands of South Carolina.
 Currently, I am an associate professor of English and Africana Studies at the University of Tennessee, Knoxville.
 In 2010, I received my Ph.D. in American Studies and Ethnicity from the University of Southern California.
 I spent the 2012-2013 school year in Accra, Ghana, as a Fulbright Lecturer/Researcher, where I taught at the University of Ghana-Legon and completed follow-up research for my first book Afro-Atlantic Flight: Speculative Returns and the Black Fantastic (Duke University Press, 2017).

-I am at work on a few projects: a book manuscript on the function of speculative ideologies and science in contemporary African American cultural production; a book-length project on Black counter-narratives of the U.S. South; and a creative nonfiction volume on African American mobility.
-I've also recently begun engaging in essay writing for public audiences, which has been cathartic and challenging!
-You can check out some of that work on my "Ponderings" page.
+I am at work on a few new projects, including a book manuscript on the function of speculative ideologies and science in contemporary African American cultural production.
+I have also recently begun engaging in essay writing for public audiences, which has been cathartic and challenging!
+You can find links to that work on my "Ponderings" page.

 At the University of Tennessee, I teach a dynamic set of courses on twentieth and twenty-first century African American literature, African American studies, and Black social movements.